cernanalysispreservation/analysispreservation.cern.ch/docs/index.rst

 ..
 If you agree with us on the above maybe you want to help us grow.

 Do you want to help us grow?
-We are always happy for contributions and as we are developing open source you are free to make up your own mind on what we are doing.
+We are always happy to receive contributions and as we are developing open source you are free to make up your own mind on what we are doing.
 Just go to `our repository on GitHub <https://github.com/cernanalysispreservation/analysis-preservation.cern.ch>`_ and look around.

 In case you are unsure what to do, you can contact us :doc:`directly <support>`.